 On August 28, 2020, the IIO issued a report to the IBT General President recommending that additional charges be filed against Mendez for 1) embezzling union funds, violating Federal law, and committing an act of racketeering in violation of 29 U.S.C. § 501(c), the IBT Constitution, Art.
 XIX, Sec.
 7(b)(3) and (11) and Art.
 XXII, Sec.
 4(e), and the permanent injunction in United States v.
 International Brotherhood of Teamsters; 2) bringing reproach upon the IBT by breaching his fiduciary duties, failing to meet with the incoming officers, failing to return Union property and records, and destroying Union property and records in violation of 29 U.S.C. § 501(a), IBT Const.
 Art.
 XXII, Sec.
-2(c), and IBT Const.
+2(c), Const.
 Art.
 XIX, Sec.
 9(b)(1) and (2); and 3) bringing reproach upon the IBT by violating his membership oath, knowingly harming a fellow Teamster, and retaliating and threatening to retaliate against a fellow Teamster for exercising rights under the IBT Constitution in violation of IBT Const.
 Art.
 II, Sec.
 2(a), Art.
 XIX, Sec.
 7(b)(2) and (11).

-The IIO's report alleged that in December 2018, while still in office but after having lost his bid for reelection, Mendez caused the Local to make at least \$110,120 in unauthorized severance payments, vacation payouts and salaries to himself and six other former Local employees without a union purpose and without notice to or consent of the incoming officers.
-It further alleged that Mendez failed in his Constitutional duty to meet with or designate a willing and qualified representative to meet with the incoming officers during the period between the date of election and the end of the term to review pending grievances, open contract negotiations, and the Local's financial records.
-It further alleged Mendez vandalized and destroyed the Local's records and property.
-The IIO's report further alleged that Mendez engaged in a pervasive pattern of verbal and physical harassment of Local 683 officers, employees, members, and their families.
+In charge one, the IIO's report alleged that in December 2018, while still in office but after having lost his bid for reelection, Mendez caused the Local to make at least \$110,120 in unauthorized anniversary bonuses, accrued vacation, severance payments, and salary payments to himself and six other former Local employees without a union purpose and without notice to or consent of the incoming officers.
+In charge two, the IIO's report alleged that Mendez failed in his Constitutional duty to meet with or designate a willing and qualified representative to meet with the incoming officers during the period between the date of election and the end of the term to review pending grievances, open contract negotiations, and the Local's financial records.
+Charge two further alleged Mendez vandalized and destroyed the Local's records and property.
+In charge three, IIO's report alleged that Mendez engaged in a pervasive pattern of verbal and physical harassment of Local 683 officers, employees, members, and their families.

-On September 1, 2020, General President Hoffa adopted and

-filed the charges.
+On September 1, 2020, General President Hoffa adopted and filed the charges.
 Paragraph 32 of the Final Order required that within 90 days of the IIO's referral (or by November 30, 2020), the General Executive Board must file with the IRO written findings setting forth the specific action taken and the reason for such action.

-On September 24, 2020, General President appointed a hearing panel to hear the charges against Mendez.
+On September 24, 2020, General President appointed a Hearing

+Panel to hear the charges against Mendez.
 On October 13, 2020, the IBT advised the IRO that the earliest day by which schedules could be coordinated to hold the hearing was December 15, 2020, and requested a 60 day extension of the deadline for action, or until January 29, 2021.
 The IRO granted the extension and the hearing was scheduled for December 15.

-On Friday, December 11, 2020, in response to the IBT's reminder of the upcoming hearing, Mendez informed the IBT that due to an unspecified disability, he would not be able to attend the hearing on December 15.
-The IBT informed Mendez that, although it was within its rights to proceed in Mendez' absence, the Hearing Panel had decided to vacate the December 15 hearing and reschedule for a date after January 1, 2021, at a location and time, and under such conditions, as it deems appropriate.
+On Friday, December 11, 2020, in response to the IBT's reminder of the upcoming hearing, Mendez informed the Panel that due to an unspecified disability, he would not be able to attend the hearing on December 15.
+The Panel informed Mendez that, although it was within its rights to proceed in Mendez' absence, the Panel had decided to vacate the December 15 hearing and reschedule for a date after January 1, 2021, at a location and time, and under such conditions, as it deemed appropriate.